mildronize/mildronize.github.io-old/content/2015-07-02-How-to-compile-and-install-gnome-builder-on-debian.md

 title: How to Compile & Install Gnome Builder on Debian
 description: Instruction of Gnome Builder installation on Debian
 tags:
-  - linux
-  - debian
-  - gnome
+  - Debian
-  - builder
+  - Gnome builder
-  - how-to
+  - How to
-categories:
+language:
   - en
 uuid: 1jxvb3m
 unsplashImgCoverId: Tjbk79TARiE